jultabary/4dk/README.md

 These framework implements with bus all the successions rules between event storming "post it" :<br/>

-To see "how to switch from events storming into the code" please follow java samples.
+To see "how to switch from events storming into the code" please follow basic samples (Java or Rust).
 You will see how an "events storming" could be your software design.

 ### Command (Blue post-it):
 `Command` object matches this post it. <br />